laskaux/laskaux.github.io/_posts/2019-11-14-knick-summary-operations.md

 **34&nbsp; SEPTOPLASTY**&nbsp;[Thackery and Chickering] <br/>
 Thackery plans to place a celluloid insert into Abigail's nasal cavities to support her reconstructed nose.
-Unfortunately, Abigail dies of an anesthetic reaction before the operation starts.
+Abruptly, Abigail dies of an anesthetic reaction before the operation starts.
 &nbsp;(208) <br /><br />